doug-letough/vindinium-curses_ui/README.md

     This code is published by Doug Le Tough (doug.letough@free.fr) and released under the W.T.F.P.L.

-    It is based upon the Vindium python starter available here : https://github.com/ornicar/vindinium-starter-python
+    It was initially based upon the Vindium python starter available here : https://github.com/ornicar/vindinium-starter-python

     A copy of the W.T.F.P.L is available in the LICENCE.txt file